AlphaBlue7/SubAlarm/README.md

 # Subdomain-Alert-Bot
-Script written in bash that checks for subdomains at regular time interval to identify and notify the user as and when a new subdomain goes live
+Script written in bash that perpetually checks for subdomains of teh target domains at regular intervals to identify and notify the user as and when a new subdomain goes live

 I finally tried my hand at scripting and I'm pleased to say that I wrote this script based on the showcase of the `subfinder`, `notify` tool by [@projectdiscovery](https://github.com/projectdiscovery/) on NahamSec's youtube channel over here https://youtu.be/wP3n1JnqtMU .